oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Remove the properties `uri` and `uriBaseId`.
     - Add the property `fileLocation` of type `fileLocation`, optional.

+    In the `invocation` object:

+    - Change the type of the `responseFiles` property from `object` with `string`-valued properties to `fileLocation[]`.

+    NOTE: I originally missed the change to `invocation.responseFiles`.
+I incorporated that change into the change draft for #76/#97.

 - [Issue #83](https://github.com/oasis-tcs/sarif-spec/issues/83): "Consider adding attachments property"

     Define the `attachment` object with the following properties: